 Drawer, Drawee, and Payee meaning in Bill of Exchange

 Many people get confused when it comes to understand the three terms drawer, drawee, and payee.
+These three terms are used in Bill of Exchange.
 In this article, I will explain the drawer meaning, drawee meaning, and payee meaning with example.
-Before that, let me provide you the definition of these three terms:
+Before that, let me provide you the literary definition of these three terms:

 The person who draws the bill is called the drawer.
 He gives the order to pay money to the third party.

 The party upon whom the bill is drawn is called the drawee.
 He is the person to whom the bill is addressed and who is ordered to pay.
 He becomes an acceptor when he indicates his willingness to pay the bill.